slaclab/sdf-docs/service-compute.md

     - Cleans up credentials immediately after
     - All in one command: `make apply`

+Using GNU Make is a way of "normalizing" the various sources for provisioning K8s resources.
+For instance, secrets can be sources from several components:

+- **[HashiCorp Vault](https://www.vaultproject.io/):** A secrets management tool used to securely store and dynamically generate credentials (e.g., database passwords, API keys).
+The Makefile can retrieve these secrets at deploy time without embedding them in the repo.
+- **CRDs for [CNPG](https://cloudnative-pg.io/) (CloudNativePG) from GitHub:** Custom Resource Definitions for the CloudNativePG Postgres operator, fetched directly from its GitHub releases.
+These extend the Kubernetes API to manage PostgreSQL clusters as native Kubernetes objects.
+- **CRs from [Helm](https://helm.sh/) charts:** Custom Resources instantiated via Helm chart deployments.
+Helm acts as a package manager, rendering and applying Kubernetes manifests (including CRs) from versioned, reusable chart templates.

+By running `make apply`, the user can trigger the entire deployment process without needing to worry about the underlying details of credential management and kustomize application.
+This approach also helps to ensure that best practices for security and deployment are consistently followed across all applications deployed in S3DF Kubernetes.

 #### Why is it structured this way?